Layer_3 (7)

 Ep 41: (GH) Let the Pros Handle It

-Kyle and Brian head back into the Greenhouse to discuss the previous episode, Let the Professionals Handle It.
+Five Element Communities Kyle and Brian head back into the Greenhouse to discuss the previous episode, Let the Professionals Handle It.
 As we continue to explore Immersive Communities of Formation as a means of discipleship, Kyle digs into questions about the Gospel of the Kingdom, evangelism, our fears about being in vulnerable, transparent groups of fellow sojourners, and the role of church institutions.
 Sit in on their conversation and enjoy the journey!
+Listen on YouTube!

 Ep 42: One of These Things is Not Like the Other

-We’re continuing to explore this new concept of the “Immersive Community of Formation” as a solution to the Three Primary Problems currently facing the west.
+We’re continuing to explore the “Immersive Community of Formation” as a solution to the Three Primary Problems currently facing the West.
 But is an “ICF” simply another term for corporate worship, community group, small group, family, or close friendship?
 Or is an ICF something different, specific, and particular to our time and circumstances?
 Let’s dig in.

 Ep 45: (GH) Danger, Will Robinson!